 Kazakhstan, Tajikistan and Georgia are former constituent republics of the Soviet Union.
-At the time of their respective independence in 1991, each became a member of the CIS.
+At the time of their respective independence in 1991, each became a member of the Commonwealth of Independent States of the former Soviet Union ("CIS").
 Because Kazakhstan, Tajikistan and Georgia have a relatively short history of political stability as independent nations and have experienced significant change in adapting to a market-oriented economy, there is significant potential for social, political, economic, legal and fiscal instability.
 These risks include, among other things:

-- local currency devaluation; - civil disturbances; - exchange controls or availability of hard currency and other banking restrictions; - changes in crude oil and natural gas export and transportation regulations; - changes with respect to taxes, royalty rates, import and export tariffs, and withholding taxes on distributions to foreign investors; - changes in legislation applicable to oil and gas exploration, development, acquisition and investment activities; - restrictions, prohibitions or imposition of additional obligations on investors; - nationalisation or expropriation of property; - interruption or blockage of oil or natural gas exports;

-• non-fulfilment of work programmes or financial commitments.
+- local currency devaluation; - civil disturbances; - exchange controls or availability of hard currency and other banking restrictions; - changes in crude oil and natural gas export and transportation regulations; - changes with respect to taxes, royalty rates, import and export tariffs, and withholding taxes on distributions to foreign investors; - changes in legislation applicable to oil and gas exploration, development, acquisition and investment activities; - restrictions, prohibitions or imposition of additional obligations on investors; - nationalisation or expropriation of property; - interruption or blockage of oil or natural gas exports; - non-fulfilment of work programmes or financial commitments.